MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/use-gpu-with-clustered-vm.md

 ::: zone-end

 You can include GPUs in your clusters to provide GPU acceleration to workloads running in clustered VMs.
 GPU acceleration is provided via Discrete Device Assignment (DDA), which allows you to dedicate one or more physical GPUs to a VM.
 Clustered VMs can take advantage of GPU acceleration, and clustering capabilities such as high availability via failover.
-Live migrating VMs isn't currently supported, but VMs can be automatically restarted and placed where GPU resources are available in the event of a failure.
+Live migration of virtual machines (VMs) isn't currently supported, but VMs can be automatically restarted and placed where GPU resources are available if there's a failure.

-In this article learn how to use graphics processing units (GPUs) with clustered virtual machines (VMs) to provide GPU acceleration to workloads in the clustered VMs.
-The article guides you through preparing the cluster, assigning a GPU to a cluster VM, and failing over that VM using Windows Admin Center and PowerShell.
+In this article, learn how to use graphics processing units (GPUs) with clustered VMs to provide GPU acceleration to workloads in the clustered VMs.
+This article guides you through preparing the cluster, assigning a GPU to a cluster VM, and failing over that VM using Windows Admin Center and PowerShell.

 ## Prerequisites